 Everywhere you turn someone’s referencing the lizard, primitive, or reptilian brain.
 The popularization of cognitive neuroscience is everywhere.
-Sure, use caution and judgment when consuming polarization of any research, but how fantastic that research-based insights are accessible to aid us in understanding human minds and behaviors.
+Sure, use caution and judgment when consuming popularization of any research, but how fantastic that research-based insights are accessible to aid us in understanding human minds and behaviors.

 Why Understand the Human Brain?

 Brain function offers insight into how we think, how we feel as well as how and why we behave as we do.
 Thus, our thoughts, feelings, and behaviors drive our learning, growing and changing.
 Consequently, a better understanding of the brain can accelerate learning and changing.
 So, if you’re interested in developing a new skill, changing an unhelpful habit, learning anything new, you want to know something about the brain’s role in making all that happen.

 Daniel Kahneman, Noble Prize-winning psychologist, features the neuroscience popularization I find most valuable in the title of his book, Thinking Fast and Slow.
 Fast and slow references the two brain systems—so simple!